 Who here loves artichoke and spinach dip?

-What if we told you that artichokes have the power to clear your skin from the inside, help your liver work better, and even lower cholesterol?
+What if we told you that artichokes have the power to clear your skin from the inside, aid liver detox and functions, and even lower cholesterol?

 Bet you’d want some more!